+29.10 Part-time employees

-- 30.9 Part-time employees - (i) A part-time employee will only be entitled to payment for those public holidays that fall on days they are normally rostered to work. - (ii) A part-time employee who is rostered off on a public holiday they would ordinarily work will be paid their ordinary pay for that day. - 30.10 Casual employees - (i) A casual employee will be paid only for those public holidays they work with the appropriate public holiday loading has described in 30.6. - (ii) Payments under clause 30.6 are instead of and replace and are in lieu of any casual loading otherwise payable under this agreement. - 30.11 Public holidays occurring on rostered days off for Nurses
+- (i) A part-time employee will only be entitled to payment for those public holidays that fall on days they are normally rostered to work. - (ii) A part-time employee who is rostered off on a public holiday they would ordinarily work, will be paid their Base Rate of Pay for that day.

+29.11 Casual employees

+(i) A casual employee will be paid only for those public holidays they work with the appropriate public holiday penalty as described in subclause 29.6.

+29.12 Public holidays occurring on rostered days off for Nurses

-All full-time employees will receive a day's ordinary pay for public holidays that occur on their rostered day off except where the public holidays fall on Saturday or Sunday with respect to Monday-Friday employees.
+All full-time employees will receive a day's ordinary pay for public holidays that occur on their rostered day off except where the public holidays fall on Saturday or Sunday with respect to Monday-Friday rostered employees.

-31. ANNUAL LEAVE
+30. ANNUAL LEAVE

-31.1 Annual leave for all staff, including RNs and ENs
+30.1 Annual leave for all staff, including RNs and ENs